robot-perception-group/smarter-labelme/README.md

 ```bash
 smart_labelme  # just open gui
 ```
+### Important - Get the Re3 weights!

+For the Auto-tracking to work, the 300MB weight file (checkpoint.pth) must be located in the current working directory, when smart_labelme is executed.
+Download the weights from [Google Drive](https://drive.google.com/file/d/17vr3iazbcnSS_ZndbgAAz1mCxg9lJy5f/view?usp=sharing) and unzip them in the current folder before running smart_labelme.

 ### Command Line Arguments
 - `--output` specifies the location that annotations will be written to.
 Annotations will be stored in this directory with a name that corresponds to the image that the annotation was made on.